quietlychris/site/writing/adventures_in_photogrammetry.md

 However, unless you already have a pipeline set up for it, annotating data by hand may not be worth it for only a few pictures, at which point you'll either need to rent a GPU from a cloud provider or spend the money on one yourself in order to have enough room to fit an effective training network in anyway.

 <!--Image segmenation with DBSCAN -->
-<h3 id="DBSCAN">Image segmentation with <code>linfa</code> and DBSCAN</h3>
+<h3 id="DBSCAN">Image Segmentation with <code>linfa</code> and DBSCAN</h3>

 In this case, the core task that we're working on is separating out a localized group of pixels that display a significant color difference over the other pixels in the image.

 This just happens the is the sort of sweet spot where a clustering algorithm might come in handy.
-Two of the most common clustering algorithms are KMeans and DBSCAN.
-I'm not going to compare and contrast them here, but if you're interested, I wrote a couple chapters about them in the Rust-ML [Book](https://rust-ml.github.io/book/3_kmeans.html).
-I ended up settling on DBSCAN; it's a little more computationally intensive, but it's good at ignoring outliers by default and generally does a nice job at dealing with not-so-structured data, both of which are assets when dealing with real-world image data.
+One of the most of common of these is DBSCAN, or the "Density-Based Spatial Clustering with Noise."
+While I'm not going to explain how it works here, it functionally does a really good job at automatically identifying groups of related data, while also filtering out data that is unrelated to any of those groups.
+In addition, DBSCAN often does a nice job while dealing with not-so-structured data, which is an asset when dealing with real-world image data.
+If you are interested in a more in-depth exploration, feel free to take a look at the chapter I wrote about it for the Rust-ML Book [here](https://rust-ml.github.io/book/4_dbscan.html).

-The first thing we'll do is open the image file with the [`image`](https://docs.rs/image/) library, then resize it.
+The first thing we'll do is open the image file with the [`image`](https://docs.rs/image/) library, then resize the image.
 Resizing isn't necessary, but is often practical in order to reduce iteration time.
 I'd recommend trying a <math>0.2</math> scaling factor to start.

 ```rust
     let img = image::open(path)?;